 Moisture breeds mold and mildew.
 Though bright light can alleviate most mold and mildew issues, ductwork of any heating and cooling system isn’t exposed to natural sunlight, and has many dark nooks and crannies in which mold and mildew can grow.
 Common ailments connected to mold issues include scratchy and sore throats, itchy eyes, headaches, nausea, and respiratory issues.

 How Can Mold and Mildew be Controlled?

-Installing air filters, particularly UV air filters, can help you reduce and prevent mold and mildew growth in the deep recesses of your ductwork.
+Installing air filters, particularly UV air filters in your Cincinnati home, can help you reduce and prevent mold and mildew growth in the deep recesses of your ductwork.
 Another powerful option is installing a dehumidifier.
 With proper installation, a dehumidifier can work in conjunction with your heating and cooling system to remove excess moisture, and help prevent unwanted bacterial growth.
 This gives you cleaner, fresher, air to breathe–and prevents unwanted allergens in your home.